Techwithfwd/MADRL-For-HVAC-Contol-In-Commercial-Buildings-/README.md

 6. HVAC System Maintenance and Longevity
 7. Temperature And Airflow Optimization
 8. Peak Shaving And Load Shifting
-9. resilience To External Factors
+9. Resilience To External Factors
 10. Sustainability And Green Building Compliance
 11. Coordination Across Multiple Buildings
 12. Grid- Responsive Building Operations
 13. User-Critic Control and Personalization

    MADRL Applications for HVAC control in Commercial Buildings span energy efficiency,occupant comfort, and operational cost reduction.
-   The technlogies ability to learn and adapt to dynamic conditions- such as Varying occupancy patterns, external weather conditions, and energy prices- makes its as vauable solution.
+   The technologies ability to learn and adapt to dynamic conditions- such as Varying occupancy patterns, external weather conditions, and energy prices- makes its as valuable solution.
-   Modern commefcial Buildings aiming to achieve sustainability and cost effectiveness while ensuring a comfortbale indoor envuronment.
+   Modern commercial Buildings aiming to achieve sustainability and cost effectiveness while ensuring a comfortbale indoor environment.

 🚀Use Of Python In MADRL For HVAC Control In Commercial Buildings:

-1. Algortihm Deveopment And Training
+1. Algortihm Development And Training
 2. Simulation and Environment Modeling
 3. Multi-Agent Coordination
 4. Data Handling And Preprocessing